-Analytical Chemistry-Polymers-Metallurgy-Inorganic Materials-Reactor Radiation-Physical Chemistry.
+Analytical Chemistry - Polymers - Metallurgy - Inorganic Materials - Reactor Radiation - Physical Chemistry.

 THE INSTITUTE FOR APPLIED TECHNOLOGY provides technical services to promote the use of available technology and to facilitate technological innovation in industry and Government; cooperates with public and private organizations leading to the development of technological standards (including mandatory safety standards), codes and methods of test; and provides technical advice and services to Government agencies upon request.
-The Institute also monitors NBS engineering standards activities and provides liaison between NBS and national and international engineering standards bodies.
 The Institute consists of a Center for Building Technology and the following divisions and offices:

-Engineering and Product Standards-Weights and Measures-Invention and Innovation-Product Evaluation Technology-Electronic Technology-Technical Analysis-Measurement Engineering-Building Standards and Code Services4-Housing Technology4-Federal Building Technology4-Structures, Materials and Life Safety4-Building Environment4-Technical Evaluation and Application4-Fire Technology.
+Engineering and Product Standards - Weights and Measures - Invention and Innovation - Product Evaluation Technology - Electronic Technology - Technical Analysis - Measurement Engineering - Structures, Materials, and Life Safety4 - Building Environment4 - Technical Evaluation and Application4 - Fire Technology.

 THE INSTITUTE FOR COMPUTER SCIENCES AND TECHNOLOGY conducts research and provides technical services designed to aid Government agencies in improving cost effectiveness in the conduct of their programs through the selection, acquisition, and effective utilization of automatic data processing equipment; and serves as the principal focus within the executive branch for the development of Federal standards for automatic data processing equipment, techniques, and computer languages.
-The Center consists of the following offices and divisions:
+The Institute consists of the following divisions:

-Information Processing Standards-Computer Information-Computer Services -Systems Development-Information Processing Technology.
+Computer Services - Systems and Software - Computer Systems Engineering - Information Technology.

-THE OFFICE FOR INFORMATION PROGRAMS promotes optimum dissemination and accessibility of scientific information generated within NBS and other agencies of the Federal Government; promotes the development of the National Standard Reference Data System and a system of information analysis centers dealing with the broader aspects of the National Measurement System; provides appropriate services to ensure that the NBS staff has optimum accessibility to the scientific information of the world, and directs the public information activities of the Bureau.
+THE OFFICE FOR INFORMATION PROGRAMS promotes optimum dissemination and accessibility of scientific information generated within NBS and other agencies of the Federal Government; promotes the development of the National Standard Reference Data System and a system of information analysis centers dealing with the broader aspects of the National Measurement System; provides appropriate services to ensure that the NBS staff has optimum accessibility to the scientific information of the world.
 The Office consists of the following organizational units:

-Office of Standard Reference Data-Office of Technical Information and Publications-Library-Office of International Relations.
+Office of Standard Reference Data - Office of Information Activities - Office of Technical Publications - Library - Office of International Relations.

 1 Headquarters and Laboratories at Gaithersburg, Maryland, unless otherwise noted; mailing address Washington, D.C.
 20234.

 2 Part of the Center for Radiation Research.
 3 Located at Boulder, Colorado 80302.

 4 Part of the Center for Building Technology.